mohibul-xyz/ops-solution/docs/README.md

 # Documentation Index

-Welcome to the comprehensive documentation for the Node.js on AWS EKS ops-solution project.
-This documentation covers all aspects of the DevOps pipeline, from infrastructure provisioning to application deployment.
+This documentation covers all aspects of the DevOps solution, from infrastructure provisioning to application deployment and CI/CD automation.

-## 📚 Documentation Structure
+## Documentation Structure

 ### Core Documentation